Choosing hotels for families: Tips and Hints

 Is there self-serve laundry?

-This is the best service you can find at a hotel when traveling with the kids.
-This way you can pack lightly.
+This is the best service you can find at a hotel when traveling with the kids and it helps you pack lightly.
 Using the washing machine is easy and cheap when you do it yourself.

 If there is free wifi, you save money and time by not having to find an Internet cafe.
 Kids especially enjoy free wifi!
 It is nice to watch something in English at the end of the day.
 Kids relax and unwind with familiar things like the shows they like in English.